Arritmic/Install-TensorFlow-OpenCV-GPU-Ubuntu-17.10/README.md

 	bazel build --config=opt --config=cuda --cxxopt="-D_GLIBCXX_USE_CXX11_ABI=0" //tensorflow/tools/pip_package:build_pip_package

 The build might take upto an hour.
 If it fails to build, you must clean your build using the following command and configure the build once again.
+(In this point one of the posible error can be related to the use of the moc library in python ("ImportError: No module named mock"), because we are using python 2.7, and mock has been included in the unittest module (since Python3.3), and can be imported by import unittest.mock.
+So, for solving it, it is needed to install moc: "pip install mock")

 	bazel clean --expunge
 	./configure